micky-26/Bike-Sales-Trend-Analysis/README.md

 2. A considerable percentage of people use bikes for short-distance travel.
 3. North American region had a higher proportion of bike purchases compared to the Pacific and Europe.
 4. Male individuals with a higher average income purchased more bikes compared to females who had a slightly lower average income.
-5. Professionals had a higher percentage of bike purchases compared to individuals in other occupations.
-6. People who have larger families with more than 2 children may not prefer to buy bikes as they may need a larger vehicle to accommodate their family.kee
+5. People who have larger families with more than 2 children may not prefer to buy bikes as they may need a larger vehicle to accommodate their family.kee